GENERAL TERMS AND CONDITIONS

 14. RETURNING THE VEHICLE

 a.
-At the end of the reserved period of use, the vehicle must be returned to the original Mobility station, or in case of a One-Way journey, to the agreed end location.
+At the end of the reserved period of use, the vehicle must be returned to the original Mobility station, or depending on the driving mode, to the agreed end location.
 The 24h Service Center must be notified by telephone without delay should it prove impossible to return the vehicle on time.
 Mobility charges a fee for late vehicle returns or returns to the wrong location.

 b.
 If provided at the Mobility station, the vehicle must be parked in its designated parking space, e.g. vans in large spaces, electric vehicles at charge points.